-Coagulopathy/Bleeding: Both prothrombin time (PT) and the international normalized ratio (INR) are elevated in PALF and are markers for severe hepatocellular dysfunction.
-Notably, abnormalities in these synthetic markers do not equate with bleeding risk in PALF as both procoagulant proteins (e.g., factors V, VII, and X and fibrinogen) and anticoagulant proteins (e.g., antithrombin, protein C, and protein S) are reduced (46, 60).
+Both prothrombin time (PT) and the international normalized ratio (INR) are elevated in PALF and are markers for severe hepatocellular dysfunction.
+Notably, abnormalities in these synthetic markers do not equate with bleeding risk in PALF as both procoagulant proteins (e.g., factors V, VII, and X and fibrinogen) and anticoagulant proteins (e.g., antithrombin, protein C, and protein S) are reduced (46,60).
 Indeed, some children may have manifestations of a hypercoagulable state (e.g., portal vein thrombosis) (61).
 Still, clinically significant bleeding can occur in PALF often precipitated by sepsis.
-Initial management should look to improve the abnormality via administration of an age- and weight-appropriate dose of vitamin K ranging from 1 mg in infants to 10 mg in older adolescents.
+Initial management should look to improve the abnormality via administration of an age- and weightappropriate dose of vitamin K ranging from 1 mg in infants to 10 mg in older adolescents.
 Oral vitamin K therapy should not be used to correct the INR in PALF.
-Rather, subcutaneous administration should be used, but these routes carry a Black Box warning for rare, but potentially serious side effects.
+Rather, subcutaneous administration should be used to ensure administration.
+Intramuscular and intravenous vitamin K have also been used, but these routes carry a Black Box warning for rare, but potentially serious side effects.
 Coagulopathy secondary to vitamin K deficiency should rapidly correct following appropriate repletion.
-Notably, if coagulopathy persists, efforts to 'correct' abnormal coagulation profiles with fresh frozen plasma or other procoagulation product should generally be avoided.
+Notably, if coagulopathy persists, efforts to "correct" abnormal coagulation profiles with fresh frozen plasma or other pro-coagulation products should generally be avoided.
 Plasma transfusions transiently improve laboratory measures but have no proven benefit when given prophylactically and can instead contribute to volume overload.
-Most centers will use plasma and/or platelet infusions prior to an invasive procedure, such as liver biopsy or ICP monitor placement, or in the setting of lifethreatening bleeding.
+Most centers will use plasma and/or platelet infusions before an invasive procedure, such as liver biopsy or ICP monitor placement, or in the setting of life-threatening bleeding.
 Thrombocytopenia related to consumption or bone marrow suppression can occur.
-Thromboelastography (TEG) is designed to incorporate all coagulation phases and has promise to inform management decisions but requires additional study.
+Thromboelastography (TEG) is designed to incorporate all coagulation phases and has the promise to inform management decisions but requires additional study.